smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

     }
 ```

-When TransportHandler in SdlRouterService detected STATE_ERROR, notifies it to user:
+When TransportHandler in SdlRouterService detects STATE_ERROR, notifies it to user:
 ```java
 	private static class TransportHandler extends Handler{
 	    @Override